 (g) any other benevolent, philanthropic or patriotic purpose.

+Commissioner has the meaning given in the Fair Trading Act 2010 section 6.

 maladministration means any act in reference to moneys or securities for moneys or goods collected or held by a war fund or collected or held for any charitable purpose, performed by the persons, society, body or association who or which are or is the trustees or trustee thereof, in contravention of the duties imposed on them or it by the trusts or in excess of those duties, and any neglect or omission on their or its part to fulfil those duties.

 Minister means the Minister of the Crown to whom for the time being the administration of this Act is committed by the Governor.